ethereumjs/ultralight/packages/cli/networks.md

 The History Network is enabled by default when Ultralight starts and is devoted to storing and making available Ethereum block headers, block bodies, and receipts.
 To experiment with the History Network specifically, do the following:
 - Start a local devnet - `npm run devnet -- --numNodes=5`
-- Start the History bridge script - `npx ts-node-esm scripts/bridge.ts http://[json.rpc.provider.com]` and pass in a fully qualified http URL for a JSON-RPC provider (e.g. an Infura endpoint or a local full node exposing the eth namespace of the JSON-RPC)
+- Start the History bridge script - `npx tsx scripts/bridge.ts http://[json.rpc.provider.com]` and pass in a fully qualified http URL for a JSON-RPC provider (e.g. an Infura endpoint or a local full node exposing the eth namespace of the JSON-RPC)
 - The bridge script will retrieve the latest block and inject it into the network via Ultralight RPC endpoints
 - You can then retrieve these blocks from the local devnet by making a call to the `eth_getBlockByHash` RPC endpoint on any of the nodes